Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Methodology

 We incorporate this covariance matrix directly into the likelihood function \citep[e.g.,][]{gibson_gaussian_2012, czekala_constructing_2015}.
 In this case, Equation~\ref{eq:chisq} becomes

-where $\mathbf{R} = d - m(\lambda)$ is the residual between the observed spectrum and the binned model evaluation, and $\mathbf{C}$ is the GP covariance matrix.
-In the traditional retrieval case, where data points are assumed to be uncorrelated, $\mathbf{C}$ reduces to a diagonal matrix with elements $\sigma_i^2$ (see Figure~\ref{fig:covariance}).
+where $\bm{r} = \bm{d} - \bm{m}(\lambda)$ is the residual between the observed spectrum and the binned model evaluation. $\mathbf{C}$ is the GP covariance matrix, which consists of the covariance kernel $K(\lambda_i,\lambda_j)$ evaluation at each pair of observed wavelengths $\lambda_i$ and $\lambda_j$.
+In the traditional retrieval case, where data points are assumed to be uncorrelated, $\mathbf{C}$ reduces to a diagonal matrix with elements $\sigma_i^2$ (Figure~\ref{fig:covariance}).
 Under this assumption, Equation~\ref{eq:loglike} simplifies to the standard one-dimensional form shown in Equation~\ref{eq:chisq}.
 Because the GP acts directly on the residuals, it is agnostic to whether discrepancies arise from imperfections in the data or from inadequacies in the model.
 This allows the retrieval to account for correlated structure in the residuals without requiring explicit identification of its source.

 Here, we adopt a covariance matrix composed of both global and local kernels.
-For the global kernel, we assume a single amplitude and correlation length scale applied uniformly across the spectrum.
+For the global kernel, we assume a single amplitude and correlation length scale applied uniformly across the spectrum to model correlated noise in the data.
 Local kernels, in contrast, are fitted to capture correlated structure confined to specific regions.
-These localized deviations can arise from unmodeled spectral features such as missing absorbers or contamination in the data \citep[e.g.,][]{czekala_constructing_2015}, as well as from artifacts introduced during data reduction \citep[e.g.,][]{radica_awesome_2023, holmberg_exoplanet_2023}.
+These localized deviations can arise from unmodeled spectral features such as missing absorbers or contamination in the data \citep[e.g.,][]{czekala_constructing_2015}, as well as from localized artifacts introduced during the data reduction process \citep[e.g.,][]{radica_awesome_2023, holmberg_exoplanet_2023}.
 Accounting for these features with local kernels allows the retrieval to marginalize over regional model–data mismatches that might otherwise bias inferred atmospheric properties.
 Notably, such biases may not be evident in traditional retrieval frameworks, as residuals in one part of the spectrum can still bias the retrieval outcome for absorbers with features elsewhere in the spectrum \citep[see e.g.,][]{welbanks_application_2023}.
 In addition, the retrieved hyperparameters of the local kernels can help identify which regions of the spectrum contribute most to poor fits and quantify the extent of the correlated deviations.

 The covariance kernels are combined additively: